Here are some essential tips for your trip to Germany that will ensure a smooth and efficient experience while helping you avoid common mistakes.

-The Germans also take their Sundays seriously.
+It’s also important to know that Germans take their Sundays seriously.
 Everything is closed.
-It's stunningly quiet.
-Even in Germany's big cities.
+It’s stunningly quiet.
+Even in Germany’s big cities.

 As a result, if you don’t want sausage, schnitzel, or stuffed onions, you have another option.
 In particular, Munich is known as the “northernmost Italian city.”
 And Munich has a plethora of great Italian restaurants.
 My favorite was Limoni, in a trendy neighborhood off the main squares.